 Center City Parking Program: Innovative Parking Solutions

 SDOT recognizes the critical role parking plays in our economy and is actively working with stakeholders on better ways to provide short-term visitor and customer parking in downtown Seattle.
-We are preparing for the challenge of Alaskan Way Viaduct and Seawall replacement and for future growth through programs and projects that aim to make the most efficient use of existing on-street and on-street parking in the downtown and surrounding neighborhoods.
+We are working on the challenge of Alaskan Way Viaduct and Seawall replacement and preparing for future growth through programs and projects that aim to make the most efficient use of existing on-street and on-street parking in the downtown and surrounding neighborhoods.

 The Center City Parking Program is SDOT’s effort to address changes to on-street parking in the Center City over the next several years with new marketing, way-finding and technology measures.

-These measures are described in the Center City Parking Program Work plan, which is variety of strategies that aim to provide easy-to-access off-street short-term parking with transparent pricing that keeps the Center City moving and contributes to a sustainable transportation system.
+These measures are summarized in the Center City Parking Program, which is a variety of strategies that aim to provide easy-to-access off-street short-term parking with transparent pricing that keeps the Center City moving and contributes to a sustainable transportation system.

-In 2007, SDOT began working with the Alaskan Way Viaduct and Seawall Replacement project, a group of national and international experts, and a local Parking Advisory Committee to use data from the Center City Parking Program Technical Report to develop a Center City Parking Program.
-The program’s workplan was published in 2008.
+In 2007, SDOT began working with the Alaskan Way Viaduct and Seawall Replacement project, a group of national and international experts, and a local Parking Advisory Committee to use data from the Center City Parking Program Technical Report to develop a Center City Parking Program Workplan, published in 2008.
 Several strategies are being implemented and others will be undertaken soon.

 Comments or questions on the Center City Parking Program?